yoshitianyi/devops-knowledge-portfolio/README.md

 # devops-skill-list
-Notes of skills for devops jobs
+Notes of skills for devops jobs - still drafting.